behnam2014/ssoar-gold-standard/README.md

 * Publications that were scanned
 * Publications that do not contain a reference section

-A list of excluded papers can be found at ...
+A list of excluded papers can be found at [corpus/de/sorted-out.csv](corpus/de/sorted-out.csv).
+All other papers that were excluded are scanned publications.